 If clocks are synchronized then signatures can include expiration times.
-But frequent re-signing is an administrative disaster.

 e.g. You move IP addresses.
 Attacker grabs old address, replays old signature.

 If clocks are synchronized then signatures can include expiration times.
 But frequent re-signing is an administrative disaster.